ezoerner/scalable-chat/README.md

 * Akka Testkit and Specs2 testing

 ### Future ###
-The plan is instead of using cluster-aware routing for users and chatrooms, use Akka Cluster Sharding.
+The plan is instead of using cluster-aware routing for users and chatrooms, use Akka Cluster Sharding in combination with akka-persistence.

+Also, instead of using Akka TCP, use Akka HTTP for communications between client and server.

 ### How do I get set up? ###